 The National Association of Workers’ Compensation Judiciary was founded in 2009 to provide educational opportunities for workers’ compensation adjudicators at the trial and appellate level throughout the United States.
 Since its founding, NAWCJ has hosted an annual Workers’ Compensation Judiciary College in Orlando, Florida, in conjunction with WCI’s (Workers’ Compensation Institute) Workers’ Compensation Educational Conference.

-The 2021 Judiciary College will be held at the World Center Marriott in Orlando from December 12-15.
+The 2022 Judiciary College will be held at the World Center Marriott in Orlando from August 22-24.
 Admission to the Judiciary College is restricted to adjudicators, and includes three days of educational instruction targeted to adjudicators, as well as social events.
-Registrants are also admitted to all WCI seminars and workshops, its Exhibit Hall, and conference-wide social events.
-But the most valuable take-away are the relationships you will forge with fellow judges – relationships that will support you professionally and personally for years after the closing gavel of the College.
-Mark your calendars now for this not-to-be-missed event!
+Registrants are also admitted to all WCI seminars and workshops, the Exhibit Hall, and conference-wide social events.
+The WCI conference is one of the largest gatherings of workers’ compensation professionals in the United States.
+In addition to these great benefits, the biggest reward of attending the Judicial College is the fellowship with old colleagues and building new relationships with new colleagues.

 NAWCJ also collaborates with other workers’ compensation organizations, such as SAWCA (Southern Association of Workers’ Compensation Association) and the IAIABC (International Association of Industrial Accident Boards and Commissions) to present joint judicial programs throughout the year.